vaishaliiskande/Auto_Assignment/README.md

 5. Chrome Browser (Version 66.0.3359.139 or higher)
 6. Quantum Firefox Browser (version 59.0.3 (64-bit))

-To execute this Program, Please follow below steps:
+To execute this Program, please follow below steps:
 1. Download the project from Github in local folder.
 2. Open the downloaded project in Eclipse IDE
-3. Revisit the pom.xml and save changes so that Maven downloads all the jar files.
+3. Once the project is open, right click on the project and select Maven, select "Update Project".
+Select "Force Update of Snapshots/Releases" and click OK.
-4. Once the project is built, run testng.xml using TestNG Suite
+4. Once the project is built, right click on testng.xml and Run the code using “TestNG Suite”
-5. Check the results in test-output/Cox_Auto_Assignment.
-Check 2 reports for 2 Test suites.
+5. Check the results in folder test-output/Cox_Auto_Assignment.
+Check 2 reports for 2 Test suites in html.
+Open HTML files in Web browser.